ritikpatidar20/ritikpatidar20/README.md

 - 🤔 I’m looking for help with `Competitive Programming`

-- 💬 Ask me about anything, Except Maths :sweat_smile:
+- 💬 Ask me about anything, Except CP :sweat_smile:

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada: